Chapter 2: How to Use the Google Keyword Planner

 Here I’ll show you how to use the three tools within the Google Keyword Planner that will land you a fantastic list of keywords for your SEO campaigns.

-This is the bread and butter tool that’s perfect for finding new keywords.
+This is the bread and butter tool that’s ideal for finding new keywords.

-Keep in mind that the keywords you get from this tool are usually very closely based on the seed keywords you put into it (as we saw in The Introduction, the GKP doesn’t tend to generate completely new keyword ideas).
+Keep in mind that the keywords you get from this tool are usually very closely based on the seed keywords you put into it (as we saw in The Introduction to this guide, the GKP doesn’t generate completely new keyword ideas).

-When you choose the “Search for New Keyword and Ad Group Ideas“ tool, a menu appears with a list of options:
+When you choose the “Search for new keywords using a phrase, website or category“ tool, a menu appears with a list of options:

 Let’s break down each of these options: